Bodmer/TFT_eSPI/README.md

 The library supports SPI overlap on the ESP8266 so the TFT screen can share MOSI, MISO and SCLK pins with the program FLASH, this frees up GPIO pins for other uses.

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
-Anti-alased (smooth) font files in vlw format stored in SPIFFS are supported and in the case any 16 bit Unicode character can be included and rendered, this means many language specific characters can be rendered to the screen.
+Anti-alased (smooth) font files in vlw format stored in SPIFFS are supported.
+Any 16 bit Unicode character can be included and rendered, this means many language specific characters can be rendered to the screen.

 The library is based on the Adafruit GFX and Adafruit driver libraries and the aim is to retain compatibility.
 Significant additions have been made to the library to boost the speed for ESP8266/ESP32 processors (it is typically 3 to 10 times faster) and to add new features.
 The new graphics functions include different size proportional fonts and formatting features.
 There are lots of example sketches to demonstrate the different features and included functions.

-Configuration of the library font selections, pins used to interface with the TFT and other features is made by editting the User_Setup.h file in the library folder, or by selecting a configuration in the library "User_Setup_Selet,h" file.
-Fonts and features can easily be disabled by commenting out lines.
+Configuration of the library font selections, pins used to interface with the TFT and other features is made by editting the User_Setup.h file in the library folder, or by selecting your own configuration in the "User_Setup_Selet,h" file.
+Fonts and features can easily be enabled/disabled by commenting out lines.

 # Anti-aliased Fonts